g1parkhi/cse15l-lab-reports/Lab_Report_4.md

 Lastly, I ran `git push origin main` command, pushing the committed changes in ListExamples.java file to main branch in origin repository.

-* `git push origin main"` command is used to push the committed changes made in file to remote repository's specific branch.
+* `git push origin main` command is used to push the committed changes made in file to remote repository's specific branch.

 As shown in the image above, the process was successful.